MarkWuNLP/MultiTurnResponseSelection/README.md

 ## Source Code
 We also release our source code to help others reproduce our result.
 The code has been tested under Ubuntu 14.04 with python 2.7.

+Please first run preprocess.py and edit the code with the correct path, and it will give you a .bin file.
+After that, please run SMN_Last.py with the generated .bin file, and the training loss will be printed on the screen.
+If you set the train_flag = False, it will give your predicted score with your model.

 ## Reference
 Please cite our paper if you use the data or code in this repos.